 Once I learned that Henry’s cluster feeding began around 4pm, I made sure to be near my tv during that time with a basket of snacks, a giant water bottle, the remote, and a book nearby.
 This is a time to just hunker down and accept your fate of being couch or bed bound.
 Make it easier on yourself by having everything you need close at hand.

 I am in several private Facebook groups that are full of women with babies.
 We all go in to rant, ask questions, cry, and encourage.
-I have found so much comfort in hearing other people’s problems and stories.
+I have found so much comfort in hearing other people’s stories.
 It’s nice to know you’re not alone!